 - Add the flour to a large bowl.

-- In a separate bowl, beat egg yolks, salt and sugar; add milk and whisk.
+- In a separate bowl, whisk together the egg yolks, salt, and sugar; add milk and whisk.
 Add the wet ingredients to the dry and whisk thoroughly; set aside.
+After resting for 15 minutes, add more flour if the batter is too thin and add more liquid if the batter is too thick.

 - Fill a baking sheet with about 2 cups of room temperature water.
 Soak one rice paper in the water, right before you are about to fill one, for 5 seconds (as suggested by Three Ladies brand).
 Do not over soak.
 The paper will still appear hard, but will soften very soon.
 Place it on a damp tea towel.
 Do not use paper towels or they will stick to it.
 Re-wet the towel as needed.

 - If using square rice papers, place one in front of you so that it appears as a diamond shape.
 If using round ones, it doesn't matter.
 Add 3-3 1/2 tablespoons of filling close to the bottom.
 An ice cream scoop with spring action works well for this.
 Roll towards the middle and stop.
 Fold in the left and right corners.
 Then roll all the way to the top edge.

 - Preheat a deep-fryer or pan filled with a minimum of 2 inches of oil to 375°F. (A deep-fryer works best, as it is difficult to keep the temperature even over the stove.
 However, it can be done.
 Just note that when you add the egg rolls to the oil the temperature drops significantly, especially if the egg rolls just came out of the refrigerator.)

 - Using metal tongs, dip one egg roll at a time in the batter.
 Turn it around so not to allow all of the batter to drip off.
 Gently drop as many as can comfortably fit into the oil; turning occasionally.
 Deep-fry for about 7 minutes or until golden brown and crisp.
 They may look brown enough at 5 minutes, but they will not be crisp enough.